websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/designing-object-views.md

 > Available Liferay DXP 7.4 U10 and Liferay Portal 7.4 __

 Object views define tables for displaying entries in an Object's application page.
 By default, Liferay automatically generates a default view for each published Object.
 This view orders all entry fields alphabetically.
-However, you can design custom views to determine which Object fields are included in the table and how they're ordered.
+You can, however, design custom views to determine which Object fields are included in the table and how they're ordered.

 ![Design custom views for displaying Object entries.](./designing-object-views/images/01.png)